lucas-gtr/Lumen/README.md

 - **Scene:** Manages objects, camera, lights, and the skybox
 - **Rendering:** Handles the rendering pipeline and settings
 - **OpenGL:** Manages the real-time rendering view, shaders, framebuffers, and OpenGL-specific resources
-- **Qt:** Provides the user interface and interaction logic, built with an MVC architecture for clean separation between UI, data, and control flow
+- **GUI**: Implements the user interface and interaction logic using Qt and Qt Designer (.ui files), enabling intuitive control and visualization of scene components.
 - **Export:** Manages the export of rendered images

 This modular design facilitates independent development and testing of each component, promoting clean code practices and ease of maintenance.